lucascompython/CritBot/README.md

 This bot was only tested on Linux.
 Python ^3.10 is required.
-I would prefer if you don't run an instance of my bot.
-You can just invite him [here](https://discord.com/api/oauth2/authorize?client_id=832679098740506644&permissions=8&scope=bot).
+I would prefer if you don't run an instance of my bot. <!---You can just invite him [here](https://discord.com/api/oauth2/authorize?client_id=832679098740506644&permissions=8&scope=bot).-->
 Nevertheless, the installation steps are as follows:

 ```bash